What do the days ahead hold for those of us who publish books? What is the future of book publishing?

 Given the rapid changes the industry is undergoing, we anticipate a different tomorrow, but just how much different will it be?
 Will today’s roles even exist in a decade or two?

 Predicting the future or even anticipating what might lie ahead in the years to come is a difficult task.
 Although the details are unclear, three general outcomes remain assured:

-The future of book publishing will be much different, but as long as we can adapt, there will always be opportunities for today’s writers, editors, designers, agents, and publishers.
-The future is indeed bright – for those willing to see it.
+The future of book publishing will be much different.
+However, as long as we can adapt, there will always be opportunities for today’s writers, editors, designers, agents, and publishers.
+The future is indeed bright—for those willing to see it.